 3. Email marketing

 Did you know that email marketing is a tactic that has one of the highest ROIs of all strategies out there?
+It’s true.
+And the best part is that you don’t need to be a tech expert to use it.
 If you’re not taking advantage of it, you’re probably losing out on customers and sales.
 And that’s something you don’t want to do.

 With email marketing software, you can organize contacts, send broadcasts, and track the effectiveness of your campaigns.
 Because of that, these are automation tools every business should have.
 We already talked about the best cold email tools, so be sure to check those out.